 The Franciscan Movement

-Brother Robert Wotypka is attending the bi-annual members' meeting of the Interfaith Council on Corporate Responsibility (ICCR) in New York City this week.
+Brother Robert Wotypka attended the bi-annual members' meeting of the Interfaith Council on Corporate Responsibility (ICCR) in New York City in March.
 The Province of Saint Joseph participates in the work of values-based investing through its connection to the ICCR and its membership in the Seventh Generation Interfaith Coalition for Responsible Investing, initiatives begun by our brother Michael Crosby.
 He was asked to share a reflection to open the meeting.
 His remarks follow.

 I begin by living out my desire to be inclusive and to acknowledge my theological, my cosmic presupposition maybe, by sharing the best definition of the Franciscan movement that I ever heard.
 I don’t remember who said it, but it is this: “The Franciscans are the Protestants who never left the Church.”
 So I am one of you.